 Studying abroad can be a fun and safe experience but it is important to realize that you are subject to the laws and customs of another country.
 Here are some tips prepared by the Office of Overseas Services to help keep you prepared and safe. [ Read the full article ]

 Shopping around for a new calling card is not an easy task.
-Firstly there are so many providers that tout rates as low as 1 cent/minute and other such wonderful rates, and secondly there is simply so much choice how do you know what is good and what is bad? [ Read the full article ]
+There are many providers who tout rates as low as 1 cent/minute and other such wonderful rates, and there is simply so much choice how do you know what is good and what is bad? [ Read the full article ]

 If you are planning to study abroad, one of the most important things you will do is to select the right insurance coverage.
 For many of you this is something you have never had to deal with as either your parents would take care of this, or your home country has a nationalized health care system.
 In the USA, this is very different! [ Read the full article ]